Student Support Resources

 Disability Services for Students

 Disability Services for Students ensures that programs of the University of Montana are as accessible and usable by students with disabilities as they are for any student.
-We recognize that a “one-size-fits-all” approach is not a sound response to students with disabilities who are seeking to ensure appropriate modifications, especially during the transition to remote instruction.
+We recognize that a “one-size-fits-all” approach is not a sound response to students with disabilities who are seeking to ensure appropriate accommodations, especially during the transition to remote instruction.

 Please visit the DSS website for the list of services and modifications that we provide.